Saksham-Chauhan/react-electron-custom/change.md

 - Added functionality of XP-Farmer.
 - Added the Minter page functionality
 - Adde the Wallet, Setting handlers with their modals
+- Added the edit functionality in minter table row